 Read about different genes that are linked to hereditary cancer, their associated risks and guidelines for screening, preventing and treating cancers in people with inherited mutations in these genes.

-General information for people with inherited EPCAM mutations
+General information for people with inherited mutations

-Both men and women can carry a mutation in the EPCAM gene.
+Both men and women can carry a mutation in the gene.

-People with inherited EPCAM mutations have increased risk for many cancers but particularly cancers of the large intestine (the colon and the rectum) and uterus (endometrium).
+People with inherited mutations have increased risk for many cancers but particularly cancers of the large intestine (the colon and the rectum) and uterus (endometrium).
 See our Cancer Risk section for more information.

-People with an inherited EPCAM mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
-Visit our Cancer Treatment section for more information about treatment for people with an EPCAM mutation.
+People with an inherited mutation who have been diagnosed with cancer may qualify for specific treatments or clinical trials.
+Visit our Cancer Treatment section for more information about treatment for people with an mutation.

-- Register for the FORCE Message Boards to connect with others who share your situation.
-Once you register, you can post on the Share Your Mutation board to connect with other people who carry an EPCAM mutation.
+- Our Message Boards allow people to connect with others who share their situation.
+Once registered, you can post on the Diagnosed With Cancer board to connect with other people who have been diagnosed.

-- FORCE's Peer Navigation Program will match you with a volunteer who shares your mutation and situation and provide you with a free resource guide.
+- Our Peer Navigation Program will match you with a volunteer who shares your mutation and situation.